 Argument Description params Configures port administration and physical parameters. admin <disable enable="" =""></disable> Administratively enables or disables ports.
 Use the show port params command to see the administrative status of ports.
 For example: (config) # port 7/1/x1 params admin enable autoneg <disable enable="" =""></disable> Enables or disables autonegotiation for a port.
 When autonegotiation is enabled, duplex and speed settings are ignored.
-NOTE: Autonegotiation is always disabled for 40Gb and 100Gb ports.
-NOTE: For 1Gb speeds over copper, autonegotiation must be enabled, per the IEEE 802.3 specification.
-Examples: (config) # port 7/1/x1 params autoneg disable (config) # port 1/2/g7 params autoneg enable discovery <cdp all="" ildp="" th="" ="" <="">Configures port discovery options on network ports, as follows:</cdp> Configures port discovery options on network ports, as follows: disable> cpd-Enables CDP port discovery.
+NOTE: Autonegotiation is always disabled for 40Gb and 100Gb ports NOTE: For 1Gb speeds over copper, autonegotiation must be enabled, per the IEEE 802.3 specification.
+Examples: (config) # port 7/1/x1 params autoneg disable (config) # port 1/2/g7 params autoneg enable discovery <cdp all="" ildp="" td="" ="" <="">Configures port discovery options on network ports, as follows:</cdp> Configures port discovery options on network ports, as follows: disable> cpd-Enables CDP port discovery.
 IIdp-Enables LLDP port discovery. all-Enables all port discovery protocols (meaning both CDP and LLDP). disable-Disables port discovery.
 For example: (config) # port 7/1/x1 params discovery cdp Discovery is disabled by default.
-To enable discovery, configure one or more protocols.
+To enable discovery, configure one of more protocols.
 Refer to the "Port Discovery with LLDP and CDP" section in the GigaVUE-FM User's Guide. duplex <full></full> Specifies the port's duplex configuration.
-Only full duplex is supported.
-Starting in software version 5.2, half duplex support is removed from all GigaVUE nodes.
+Only full duplex is supported Starting in software version 5.2, half duplex support is removed from all GigaVUE nodes.
 If half duplex was configured in a previous software version, it will remain intact following the upgrade to 5.2 or higher release.
 Update to full duplex, if required.
-For example: (config) # port 7/1/x1 params duplex full
+For example: (config) # port 7/1/x1 params duplex full fec <cl91 off="" =""></cl91> Configures forward error correction (FEC) on the port to ensure error-free traffic over long distance.
+The values are: cl91-Enables FEC on the port. off-Disables FEC on the port.
+Note: This option is available only on 25Gb and 100Gb transceiver For example: (config) # port 7/1/x1 params fec cl91